Content goals will vary from team to team. But in the end, we’re all playing the same game for attention.

 For years, you were told that quantity and consistency were key.
 Set a schedule for yourself (2, 3, 4, or even 5 posts per week) and stick to it religiously.
 That’ll get readers to trust you.

 And to be sure, there are plenty of brands that make this kind of schedule work.

 But what you don’t see is the budget that makes it happen.
-The amount of people, money, and time involved in balancing quality with quantity.
+The number of people, money, and time involved in balancing quality with quantity.

-If no one is reading your content and you know the problem is that it’s just not good enough, slow down.
+If no one is reading your work, and you know the problem is that it’s just not good enough, slow down.

-Ditch the arbitrary publishing cadence and focus on generating top-notch content ideas that you can execute well.
+Ditch the arbitrary publishing cadence and focus on generating top-notch ideas that you can execute well.